Reactive Attachment Disorder (RAD) and Other Attachment Issues

 Parents of adopted or foster care children with reactive attachment disorder

-If you have adopted a child, you may not have been aware of an attachment disorder.
+When you adopted a child, you may not have been aware of an attachment disorder.
 Anger or unresponsiveness from your new child can be heartbreaking and difficult to understand.
 Try to remember that your adopted child isn’t acting out because of lack of love for you.
 Their experience hasn’t prepared them to bond with you, and they can’t yet recognize you as a source of love and comfort.
 Your efforts to love them will have an impact—it just may take some time.

 Making a child with an attachment disorder feel secure

 Be immediately available to reconnect following a conflict.
 Conflict can be especially disturbing for children with attachment disorders.
 After a conflict or tantrum where you’ve had to discipline your child, be ready to reconnect as soon as they’re ready.
 This reinforces your consistency and love, and will help your child develop a trust that you’ll be there through thick and thin.